Meghana157/Hotel-Booking-Cancellation-Analysis/README.md

    - City Hotels generally have lower ADR than Resort Hotels, but rates increase during weekends and holidays.

 4. **Monthly Reservations**:
-   - August has the highest number of confirmed and cancelled reservations.
+   - August has the highest number of confirmed reservations.
    - January experiences the highest cancellation rate.

 5. **Impact of Price on Cancellations**: